Easy Refrigerator Sweet and Spicy Pickles Recipe

 As an Amazon Associate, I earn from qualifying purchases.

-Here is how to make sweet and spicy pickles with jalapenos
+How to make sweet and spicy pickles with jalapenos

-Grab a clean pickling jar or two, depending on how many jars you plan to make.
+Prepare the ingredients: Rinse the cucumbers and jalapeno peppers; measure the seasoning blend and the vinegar.
+Grab a cleaned and sanitized pickling jar or two, depending on how many jars you plan to make.
 Each pint jar will take one to two cucumbers.

 an overhead view of sliced cucumbers and jalapeno peppers on a cutting board